 Now, this is probably no secret to some, but Grasmere Gingerbread has now become a staple part of any visit to the Lake District!

 As soon as you drive into Grasmere, you can smell the sweet smell of gingerbread fill the air and if you follow that smell you’ll find queues out of the door of this small shop.

 I wonder what Sarah Nelson would say if she were to see the business thriving today, over 160 years after she first invented it.

 Personally, I think she’d be over the moon and thankful there are so many people that are so passionate about her original recipe.
-Plus, amazing staff on board to cater for the demand as she herself only had two hands!
+Plus, amazing staff on board to cater to the demand as she herself only had two hands!

 So, if you do ever find yourself near Grasmere, make sure you pop over to the famous Sarah Nelson’s Grasmere Gingerbread shop and purchase some.
 You won’t regret a thing.

 How to reach Sarah Nelson’s Grasmere Gingerbread Shop